jenkinsci/servicenow-cicd-plugin/README.md

 #### About the plugin
 This plugin provides build steps with easy parameter setup to help you get started faster with setting up a CI and CD pipeline for developing apps on the Now Platform.

-This plugin integrates with Jenkins the [Now Platform from ServiceNow](https://www.servicenow.com/now-platform.html).
-For bug reports, see [bugs](https://issues.jenkins-ci.org/issues/?filter=22440) or [all open issues](https://issues.jenkins-ci.org/issues/?filter=22441).
-For documentation, see [official plugin site](https://plugins.jenkins.io/servicenow-cicd).

 ---
 - [CI/CD integration with platform NOW](#cicd-integration-with-platform-now)